 6. If a document is denied by the FCD Audit Bureau, make all necessary corrections, and reapprove the purchase order document.
-Individual revising the Purchase Order must make a comment on changes made to include their initials and date.
+The individual revising the Purchase Order must make a comment on changes made to include their initials and date.